“I would not suffer cruelties and indignities perpetrated against me or those close to me to pass without consequence.”

 GM: Celia’s mom calls her shortly later to ask, “Would you like to have dinner again tonight, sweetie?
 We can finish up those asparagus twists, and maybe make somethin’ else to go with them.”

-Her mom doesn’t bring up any of the topics discussed last night, though her hug when she greets Celia at the door (she usually asks her daughter to take public transportation over with Daddy’s money to save on gas) seems longer and tighter.
+Her mom doesn’t bring up any of the topics discussed last night.
+Her hug when she greets Celia at the door (she usually asks her daughter to take public transportation over with Daddy’s money to save on gas) seems longer and tighter.

 She’s also baking cookies again.
 She mentions how, “Maybe we can practice some dance stretches too, if you like… somethin’ to work off the calories from all that chocolate.
 I don’t think we’ve done stretches together in a while, and there’s just so many really fun and goofy ones.”